Kévin N'Doram

-Kévin N'Doram (born 22 January 1996) is a French professional footballer who plays as a defensive midfielder and centre-back for Saudi Pro League club Al-Kholood.
+Kévin N'Doram (born 22 January 1996) is a French professional footballer who plays as a defensive midfielder and centre-back.

 Club career

 Born in France to Chadian parents,N'Doram is a youth exponent from Monaco.
 He made his league debut on 20 August 2016 in a 1–0 away win over Nantes.
 He played the full game.
 N'Doram scored his first goal on 2 February 2017 in a Coupe de France round of 32 match against Chambly.

 In November 2019, N'Doram was injured in a car crash which also involved team-mate Manuel Cabit, who was seriously hurt.

 On 4 June 2020, N’Doram completed a permanent transfer to Metz for a fee of €4 million.
 He signed a four-year contract.

 Personal life

 N'Doram's father Japhet N'Doram is a Chadian former footballer.